 Inclusive Speaker Orientation Online Course

 In collaboration with the National Center for Women in Technology (NCWIT), the Linux Foundation has created an online course designed to teach the viewer about inclusion, diversity, and unconscious bias.
 We highly recommend all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging. ing.

 Code of Conduct

-Please read and abide by our code of conduct, which you can find here.
-We ask that speakers especially review this code of conduct and be inclusive in their presentation’s words and images.
+Please read, and abide, by our Code of Conduct.
+Our code of conduct is strictly enforced.
+We ask that speakers especially review this code of conduct and are careful to be inclusive in the words and images used during their presentations.